soufiyaneElgara/soufiyaneElgara.github.io/docs/teachingEnglish/sessions.md

 1. Review what we saw last week:
   * Methods of learning:
-    * Did you change your phone language ?
+    * Did you change your phone language?
     * What we sad about the percentage of listening in acquiring a new language?
 70 and 90%

 1. Briefing (15min)
    * Are you ready for the briefing?
-   * What are you gonna talk about?
+   * What are you going talk about?

 1. Reading (30 min or more)
    * Read 3 times